Arugula

 • Medicine and Nutrients: Depending on the type winter squash have varying levels of different nutrients, but most are a great source of potassium, fiber, vitamin C, and beta-carotene.

-• Storing and Shelf Stability: Store kabocha at room temperature in a cool, dry and dark place for up to 1 month.
-Refrigerate cooked and cut kabocha squash and use within 2-3 days.
-Store sliced kabocha in plastic wrap, foil or a sealed plastic bag.
-If you store uncut butternut squash, it will keep for 3-4 months in a cool, dry place.
+• Storing and Shelf Stability: Store squash at room temperature in a cool, dry and dark place for up to 3-4 months.
+Refrigerate cooked and cut squash and use within 2-3 days.
+Store sliced squash in plastic wrap, foil or a sealed plastic bag.
 Discard if it becomes soft, squishy, or moldy.
+Squash is best frozen when pureed as the texture does not hold up to freezing when kept whole.

 • Ways to Prepare: Winter squash can be roasted, fried, simmered, stewed, and added to soups with or without their skin peeled.
 The seeds can be seasoned with spices and roasted.